kimdoh/id_proto/bashintro.md

 -----

-We can see what is in the current directory with `ls`.
+We can see what is in the current working directory with `ls`.

 `ls`